drawthingsai/community-scripts/README.md

 TBD

 You are welcome to put up Pull Requests to add new scripts to the "Community" section within the app.
-To add a new model, first create a directory under either `./models` or `./loras` and add the following files:
+To add a new script, first create a directory under `./scripts` and add the following files:

+ 1. add LICENSE.md

+ 2. add the js file

- 1. a `metadata.json` file contains the metadata for both the source link (must be public-available) and enough metadata to be used within the app.
-There are some examples in the directory;
+ 3. Add a `metadata.json` file that contains the metadata including name and other information.
+If metadata.json is not provided, the default metadata will be generated based on the name of the js file.

+Then add the directory name for your script into the `scripts.txt` file at the top level of the repository.

 # How It Works